prateekdevisingh/kakveda/README.md

 * JWT revocation (Redis‑backed when configured)
 * Rate limiting (in‑memory demo, Redis optional)

 > ⚠️ This is a production‑adjacent demo.
-Advanced enterprise security features (SSO, compliance exports, etc.) are intentionally out of scope for this repository.

 ---